Rewrite and htaccess: Differences and Considerations When Migrating from NGINX and Apache to ServBay

 .htaccess

-file can be placed in any directory, while Caddy's Rewrite rules need to be placed in theCaddyfile
+files can be placed in any directory, whereas Caddy's Rewrite rules need to be in theCaddyfile

 .